 Challenges that Go Beyond the Established Framework of Research in Industry, Government and Academia

-The healthcare sector, the primary industries, and related technological innovators are key pillars of New Zealand’s and Australia’s economy.
-However, in most cases, breakthrough innovation is the result of intensive interdisciplinary research and development, often drawing on insights from disciplines that may lie beyond the focus of attention and the capabilities of a particular organisation, faculty, or government initiative.
+The healthcare sector, the primary industries, and related technological innovators and research institutes are key pillars of New Zealand’s and Australia’s increasingly knowledge dependent economy.
+In most cases, breakthrough innovation is the result of intensive interdisciplinary research and development, often drawing on insights from disciplines that lie beyond the focus of attention and the capabilities of a particular organisation, faculty, or government initiative.

 Science without innovation neglects opportunities and innovation without science remains shallow and superficial… Diverse knowledge is necessary to solve various problems in the world and to create value in the future, and overcome challenges that go beyond the framework of research in industry, government and academia.